hawlermathew2007/Funny-Dino/README.md

 **Instruction:**
 - cd to the directory that contains the funny.py files
 - run "python funny.py" to execute the Dino
-- To close it, you can use key Shift + 6
+- To close it, you can use key Shift + 6 or execute the close_dino file by running "python close_dino.py"

 **@SampersonMakes** (Youtube) - Desktop Goose Link: https://samperson.itch.io/desktop-goose